 Choosing to get a divorce is a big decision to make.
-Now that you’ve made this decision, your first step is to actually file for divorce.
-How do you do this, and what do you need in order to begin the process?
+Now that you’ve decided, your first step is filing for divorce in MA.
+How do you do this, and what do you need to begin?
 Read on to learn about how to file for divorce in Massachusetts.

 Before you can file for divorce in Massachusetts, you should be aware of the state’s residency requirement that you must meet.
-In order to file for divorce, you must show that you or your spouse has lived in Massachusetts for at least one year.
-This residency requirement can be bypassed by filing a specific type of divorce, but more on that in a minute.
+To file for divorce, you must show that you or your spouse has lived in Massachusetts for at least one year.
+This residency requirement can be bypassed by filing a specific type of divorce, but more in a minute.

 Choosing the Right Paperwork

-There are a number of factors that could contribute to which divorce paperwork you file.
+Several factors could contribute to which divorce paperwork you file.
 These include the following:

-- If both you and your spouse agree to get a divorce and submit an affidavit stating that your marriage is irreparably broken along with a separation agreement detailing issues such as child support, child custody, alimony, and property, then you should file a no-fault 1A divorce.
+- Suppose both you and your spouse agree to get a divorce and submit an affidavit stating that your marriage is irreparably broken, along with a separation agreement detailing issues such as child support, child custody, alimony, and property.
+In that case, you should file a no-fault 1A divorce.

-- If you will be individually filing for divorce on the basis of an irreparably broken marriage or if you and your spouse agree to divorce but cannot agree on divorce issues, then you should file a no-fault 1B divorce.
+- If you will be individually filing for divorce based on an irreparably broken marriage or if you and your spouse agree to divorce but cannot agree on divorce issues, then you should file a no-fault 1B divorce.

-However, a fault divorce can bypass the residency requirement we talked about earlier.
-If the reason(s) you claim for your divorce happened in Massachusetts and you have lived in Massachusetts as a couple prior to the incident, you can file for a fault divorce.
+However, a fault divorce can bypass the residency requirement we discussed earlier.
+If the reason(s) you claim for your divorce happened in Massachusetts and you have lived in Massachusetts as a couple before the incident, you can file for a fault divorce.

 There are also fees associated with filing for divorce; current fees can be found on the Massachusetts website.